 Applicants must have or must be about to receive a Bachelor's Degree (not necessarily in theatre) prior to applying for graduate admission.
 A 3.0 or better grade point average in the last two years of undergraduate or post-baccalaureate work is required.
 The Graduate Record Exam (GRE) is required for PhD and playwriting programs only.
 Please note that due to the nature of our program, students may enter only in the fall quarter and we do not accept transfer credits from other programs.

-It is important to be aware that there is no financial aid for out-of-state tuition.
-Estimated 2012-2013 tuition and fees are itemized in the Application for Graduate Admission booklet.
+Estimated 2015-2015 tuition and fees are itemized in the Application for Graduate Admission booklet.
 There are Need-based grants, Work-Study, Loans (Federal Perkins and Stafford) and Non-need-based loans (Federal SLS, Unsubsidized Stafford).
-To apply for any of these, you should file the FAFSA by March 2, 2013.
+To apply for any of these, you should file the FAFSA by March 2, 2016.

 PLEASE NOTE: since it is possible that you will not receive notification of an award until close to the starting date of the fall quarter, you should make every effort to provide for contingency funds in the event your request for aid cannot be fulfilled.